shini4i/argo-watcher/docs/operations/high-availability.md

 A resumed deployment keeps the window it was accepted with: the remaining time is measured from when the task was created, not from when it was taken over.
-A deployment cannot outlive its `DEPLOYMENT_TIMEOUT` (or its per-task `TASK_TIMEOUT`) by being passed between replicas.
+The window is a whole number of poll intervals, so a rollout ends at most one interval past its `DEPLOYMENT_TIMEOUT` (or its per-task `TASK_TIMEOUT`), and a resumed one at most two — the remainder it is handed is rounded up to whole polls again.
+That overshoot does not grow with further handovers, because every takeover measures what is left from the moment the task was accepted.
 One whose window already elapsed while unattended is marked `aborted` rather than resumed.

 ## What is shared, and what is not